Skip to main content

 Medicaid dental office “Hi, I am a Kentucky Medicaid adult member.
 Do you take my exact plan, and are you taking new adult patients?
 I need care for [problem].
 Will this need prior authorization?”

-Sliding-fee clinic “Hi, I am a senior and I need dental care.
-I do not have dental insurance, or I have [plan name].
-Do you have a sliding-fee dental program, and what proof of income should I bring?”
+Health center “Hi, I am a senior and need dental care.
+I have [plan name] or no dental insurance.
+Do you have dental appointments and a sliding-fee program?
+What proof should I bring?”

 Dental school clinic “Hi, I need an exam for [problem].
-Can a student or resident clinic help with this, what is the first-visit fee, and how many visits may be needed?”
+Can a student or resident clinic help with this?
+What is the first visit cost, and how many visits may be needed?”

-DDS or free clinic “Hi, I am 65 or older and cannot afford dental care.
+DDS or local clinic “Hi, I am 65 or older and cannot afford needed dental care.
 My county is [county].
-Are applications open, and what papers should I send first?”
+Are applications open, and what documents should I send first?”

 Common reality checks

 • Waitlists are normal.
-Free and donated care programs may fill fast.
+Donated care and local no-cost clinics may fill quickly.

 Mistakes to avoid

-• Do not assume a dentist takes your plan because another dentist in the same office does.
+• Do not assume a dentist takes your plan because a different office does.

-• Do not start major work until you know what is covered and what is not.
+• Do not start major work until you understand what is covered and what is not.

-• Do not ignore swelling, fever, or trouble swallowing.
+• Do not ignore swelling, fever, heavy bleeding, or trouble swallowing.

-• Do not pay a grant company that promises “free implants” before checking the clinic or dentist.
+• Do not pay a company that promises cosmetic dental treatment before real screening.

-• Do not miss mail from Medicaid, Medicare Advantage, DDS, or a clinic.
-A missed letter can delay care.
+• Do not miss letters, calls, portal messages, or document requests from Medicaid, DDS, or a clinic.

-Ask for the denial or delay reason in writing.
-If Medicaid denies a service, ask the dental office whether it submitted all records, X-rays, and notes.
+Ask for the reason in writing.
+If Medicaid denies a dental service, ask the dental office whether the request included X-rays, chart notes, medical need, and a treatment plan.
 Ask how to appeal and how long you have.

-If your Medicare Advantage dental plan says no, ask for the plan rule in writing.
-Then call Kentucky SHIP before you pay out of pocket.
+If a Medicare Advantage dental plan says no, ask for the plan rule in writing.
+Then call SHIP before you pay for major care out of pocket.
+A counselor may help you understand whether the plan followed its own rules.

 Backup options when the first plan fails

-• Ask a health center if it has another dental location with a shorter wait.
+• Ask a health center if another location has a shorter dental wait.

 • Ask a dental school if a resident clinic can see you sooner than the student clinic.

-• Check whether a Medicare Advantage dental benefit has a different in-network dentist nearby.
+• Check whether your Medicare Advantage plan has a different in-network dentist nearby.

 Short Spanish summary

-Resumen en español: En Kentucky, la ayuda dental para personas mayores casi siempre viene por Medicaid, clínicas con cuota según ingresos, clínicas universitarias, Donated Dental Services, clínicas locales gratis, Medicare Advantage o beneficios dentales de VA.
-Si tiene hinchazón en la cara, fiebre, sangrado fuerte, dolor muy fuerte, o dificultad para respirar o tragar, llame al 911 o vaya a la sala de emergencia.
+Resumen en español: En Kentucky, la ayuda dental para personas mayores normalmente viene por Medicaid, clínicas con cuota según ingresos, clínicas universitarias, Donated Dental Services, programas locales, Medicare Advantage o beneficios dentales de VA.
+Si tiene hinchazón en la cara, fiebre, sangrado fuerte, dolor fuerte, o dificultad para respirar o tragar, llame al 911 o vaya a la sala de emergencia.
 Si no sabe por dónde empezar, llame al 211 y pida ayuda dental de bajo costo cerca de su condado.

 Frequently asked questions